 Near park headquarters is Castle Crest Wildflower Trail.
 The 1-mile Cleetwood Trail, a trail leading to the lakeshore, begins along Rim Drive 11 miles north of Rim Village Visitor Center.
 The Sinnott Memorial Overlook provides a view of Crater Lake.

 Backcountry permits are required for overnight trips and are available free of charge at the visitor centers.
 Winter snowmobiling is allowed on the north entrance road only.
 No snowmobile facilities or ski tows are available.
 Picnicking is permitted.

-ADMISSIONADMISSION to the park is $20 (per private vehicle for a 7-day pass); $15 (per person arriving by motorcycle); $12 (per person arriving on foot or by bicycle).
+ADMISSIONADMISSION to the park mid-May through Oct.
+31 is $25 (per private vehicle for a 7-day pass); $20 (per person arriving by motorcycle); $12 (per person arriving on foot or by bicycle).
+Admission Nov.
+1 through mid-May is $15 (per private vehicle or person arriving by motorcycle for a 7-day pass); $12 (per person arriving on foot or by bicycle).
 Fares are charged for boat tours.